 You may have seen red light therapy (RLT) offered in gyms, spas, or tanning salons and wondered what its benefits are.
 RLT is even offered in dermatology offices, lending credibility to its use.
 (1)

 Interestingly, RLT rose to prominence in the 1990s when researchers were attempting to help plants grow in space.
 They found that RLT promoted the growth of the plants’ cells.
 Based on this information, scientists then studied whether or not RLT could increase energy in human cells.
 They found that RLT helped treat the side effects of weightlessness from space travel, including slowed wound healing, bone density problems, and atrophied muscles.
-RLT is now more widely applicable for a variety of health conditions.
-(2)
+(4, 5, 6)

 How Does RLT Work?

 RLT will not burn or damage your skin like laser and pulsed-light therapies, which purposely damage the skin to induce tissue repair.
-RLT eliminates this step by employing a low level of heat to stimulate the skin.
-(2, 3)
+Because of its low level of heat, RLT eliminates this step and simply stimulates the skin.
+(3, 4)

 What Are the Benefits of RLT?

 Many studies have shown the promising benefits of RLT for several health issues.

 A review in the publication “Seminars in Cutaneous Medicine and Surgery” states that RLT may increase the production of collagen in the skin.
 Collagen is responsible for skin’s elasticity.
 The same review also notes that RLT may increase circulation between blood and tissue cells, reduce wrinkles and fine lines, and protect skin cells from damage.
 Another study from the journal “Photomedicine and Laser Surgery” found that RLT can improve the skin’s feel and complexion.
 (7)